 At a neighbourhood level, there is some variety in prevalence, with a range of 2.5 - 3%.
 Interestingly, the Maldens and Coombe neighbourhood has the oldest population of the four neighbourhoods, but the lowest cancer prevalence.

-Figure 4: Cancer prevalence in GP registers (%), by neighbourhood of GP practice, 2021-22
+Figure 7: Cancer prevalence in GP registers (% of registered patients), by neighbourhood of GP practice, 2021-22